webiny/webiny-js/packages/lexical-parser/README.md

 };
 ```

+We can access to the `text` and `html` content through the `parsedElement`.
+This object contains the data of
+the current matched and parsed lexical node.
+With the transformer you can use the default parsed data and
+return custom result.

-Now the output for the link node will be:
+The output for the link node will be:

 ```tsx
 const output = [